 10 of 11

 Insert the screw into the grommet through the back of the spinner wheel.
-Then punch or drill a hole in the circle on the arrow and thread the arrow onto the screw on the front side of the spinner wheel.
+Then, punch or drill a hole through the circle on the arrow, and thread the arrow onto the screw on the front side of the spinner wheel.
 Finally, cap it off with the nut.
-Leave the nut about halfway down the screw so that the arrow can spin freely.Continue to 11 of 11 below.
+Tighten the nut only about halfway down the screw, so the arrow can spin freely.Continue to 11 of 11 below.

 11 of 11

 Now you're ready to spin!
-Pull out the spinner anytime you're bored or feel the need for some family quality time.
+Pull out the spinner any time you feel the need for some quality family time.